mzwallace/dw-cli/README.md

 }
 ```

-To use this utility you will need to setup your Open Commerce API Settings on each instance in question.
+To use this utility you will need to setup your Open Commerce API Settings (Global not Site) on each instance in question.
 A Client ID can be created in the Account Center.

 ```
 {